Perry County, Pennsylvania: Newspapers

 The county is home to four weekly newspapers, three published by Advance Publications of Perry and Juniata Counties, Inc. associated with The Patriot-News of Harrisburg: Duncannon Record, The News-Sun, and Perry County Times.
 The Perry County Weekly is published by The Sentinel in Carlisle, Cumberland County, by Lee Enterprises of Davenport, Iowa.

 Books

 There are numerous historical books written about the county, available at the Council of the Arts in Newport as well as other establishments.
 They cover various topics of the county's past, including an historical overview of the Blain area; an account of the life of the early settlers along the Shermans Creek in three townships; and an account of a Civil War battle on Sterrett's Gap.
+Author and New Bloomfield resident Roy F. Chandler wrote many books about the county.

 Communities

 Under Pennsylvania law, there are four types of incorporated municipalities: cities, boroughs, townships, and, in at most two cases, towns.
 The following boroughs and townships are located in Perry County: